aiformedresearch/Synthetic_Images_Metrics_Toolkit/README.md

               - For GANs: typically a tensor of shape (N, latent_dim).
               - For diffusion / other models: can be any shape your model expects.
     - c:    (optional) class labels, for conditional generation.
-    - opts:  Helper passed by SIM Toolkit.
+    - opts:  Helper object from the SIM Toolkit.
               - opts.G :      the loaded generator/model (e.g., torch.nn.Module)
               - opts.device : torch.device to run generation on

     Must return a tensor of shape: